elijahxz/DataDoctors/README.md

 Note: For insert.py you **must install mysql-connector-python** (pip install mysql-connector-python)

 Instructions:
+1. Download MySQL from the web: https://dev.mysql.com/downloads/workbench/ Go through all steps in the installer

-1. Download XAMPP from the web: https://www.apachefriends.org/download.html
+2. Download XAMPP from the web: https://www.apachefriends.org/download.html

    Install **version 8.2.4**

-   If you already have mysql workbench installed, you will have to the following steps:
+   Our Application runs on port 3308, so follow these steps:

    	Open XAMPP Control Panel